aledsdavies/opal/docs/ARCHITECTURE.md

 ## Dual-Path Architecture: Execution vs Tooling

-Opal's parser produces a stream of events that can be consumed in two different ways, depending on the use case:
+Opal's parser produces a stream of events that can be consumed in two different ways:

-### Path 1: Events → Plan (Execution - Fast Path)
+### Path 1: Events → Plan (Execution)

 For **runtime execution**, the interpreter consumes events directly to generate execution plans:

 ```
 Source → Lexer → Parser → Events → Interpreter → Plan → Execute
-         <1ms    <1ms     <1ms                   <1ms
                           ^^^^^^^^
                      No AST construction!
 ```